23raven/Unity_Flappy-Bird/README.md

 # Unity Flappy Bird 🐦

 A simple **Flappy Bird clone** built with Unity.
-This project was created as a learning exercise and includes core gameplay mechanics, UI systems, scoring, restart logic, and basic game state management.
+This project was created as a learning exercise and includes core gameplay mechanics, UI systems, scoring, restart logic and basic game state management.

 ---